 - Johnnyseeds.com – just enter your average last frost date and their tool will estimate your planting times

 - Life Lab’s Planting for a School Year Harvest – a simple list of edible crops suitable for mild winter area planting.

-- Territorial Seed Winter Planting Date Chart – winter harvest means late summer planting, view their chart Note: in mild winter areas some crops can be planted a couple weeks later than noted in their chart, but don't wait too long, you want your little plants to be establish before day light decreases and temperatures drop.
+- Territorial Seed Spring and Fall/Winter Garden Guides They also include great information about growing a fall/winter garden (which is great for schools) Note: in mild winter areas some crops can be planted a couple weeks later than noted in their chart, but don’t wait too long, you want your little plants to be establish before day light decreases and temperatures drops.

 - National Gardening Association’s Food Garden Guide : Detailed information on planting, care and harvesting of garden plants.

 - Burpee.com : Great information on gardening and seed catalog, sign up for regional garden reports, visit their “library” for plant care and harvest information. visit their “nutrition guide” for vegetable nutrient content and garden kitchen tips.

 - Sample School Garden Planting Guides for North Texas Schools, DC Schools and for Tucson, AZ Schools